gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/UseCases/GabrielFalcao/UseCaseDiagram.md

 ## Choose Tile
 ### Description
-The player chooses a tile to build with.
+The Map Maker chooses a tile to build with.
 ## Search Tile (Extending Use Case)
 ### Description
 If the Map Maker clicks the search icon while choosing tiles, he/she may search for tiles by name.